-In 2020, Simac is on the eve of celebrating its 50th anniversary in 2021.
+In 2021, Simac celebrates its 50th anniversary.
 And a few years later, the current CEO Eric van Schagen will pass the baton.
 To who?
 That will become clear in the coming years.
 All four of his children work in the business, as does his sister's son.
 One thing is certain, Simac remains a family business with optimal focus on its customers and the people who work there.

 History in a nutshell